sourachakra/3DHandShapeTracking/README.md

 3) Run "prepare_training_data1_concat.m" followed by "normalizeparams.m" to prepare data for training CNN from the low-dimensional space generated and the generated silhouettes.

 4) Run "learn_mapping.m" to train the CNN for pose estimation and test the network on test data to obtain the 3D mesh reconstruction.
-For testing the network, please provide the path to the trained model (saved in '.mat' format) i.e substitute the path in line "net1 = load('./checkpoint/gg8_more_sim_fit.mat');" in line 69 in file "learn_mapping.m" with the path to the trained model.
+For testing the network, please provide the path to the trained model (saved in '.mat' format) i.e substitute the path in line "net1 = load('./checkpoint/gg8_more_sim_fit.mat');" (line 69 in file "learn_mapping.m") with the path to the trained model.